Community-led development "The Apache Way"

-If you have a long URL you wish to include in your report, please use (only) the https://s.apache.org/ URL shortener to provide a shorter link.
-The use of external URL shorteners is problematic since Apache cannot control their future longevity.
+If you have a long URL you wish to include in your report, only use the

 Project reports are the key way to let the board know about the status and health of your project.
 With the diversity of projects at Apache, these guidelines can't cover all situations.
 Feel free to include any additional information in your reports that you think is important about your project.

 Finally, if you find yourself with a project that doesn't seem like it has enough activity to create much of a report, then be sure to report that fact.
-A healthy project should be aware if they are headed for the Apache Attic.
-Moving to the Attic isn't failure; it's simply recognizing that the project may have matured, drifted off, or has been superceded by other technologies, and we should recognize that fact.
+A healthy project should be aware if it is headed for the Apache Attic.
+Moving to the Attic isn't failure; it's simply recognizing that the project may have matured, drifted off, or been superceded by other technologies, and we should recognize that fact.

 The Board relies on reports from project chairs to be able to understand the status and health of projects.
 If the Board cannot get a strong feeling about how your project is doing, then we will be contacting you for a follow-up report in the near future.

 Project reports are not a one-directional form of communication.
 They are also an opportunity to engage with the Board.
 Project chairs are welcome to attend the Board meeting as a guest and discuss their report.
 They may also highlight specific issues that they want the Board to consider (either in the report, or by requesting a broader discussion item for the agenda).